fthomas61/VBA/PITCHME.md

 # VBA macros

-A repository of spreadsheets with VBA macros
+A GitHub repository of spreadsheets with VBA macros

 #HSLIDE